0

 Cortisol Level and Keto Diet

 The keto diet, low in carbohydrates and high in fats, has been studied for its potential impact on cortisol levels.
-Some proponents suggest that the keto diet may help lower cortisol, the body's primary stress hormone.
+Some proponents suggest that it may help lower cortisol, the body's primary stress hormone.

 When carbohydrate intake is drastically reduced, as in a ketogenic diet, the body enters a state of ketosis, primarily burning fat for fuel.